TutorialsLast Updated Jun 21, 20247 min read

 • Easy to set up specific scenarios

-To learn more about comparing testing methods, visit Cypress Testing Types.
+To learn more about different testing methods, visit our guide to software testing.

 Now that you understand Cypress component testing, the next sections will show you how to configure Cypress in an application, how to write tests, and how to run them.